Sea Power: The U.S. Navy and Foreign Policy

 What challenges is the navy facing?

 The navy faces headwinds as it plots its course for the next several decades.
-Leaders are particularly watchful of the western Pacific, where the navy is jockeying with the China for influence.
+Leaders are particularly watchful of the western Pacific, where the navy is jockeying with China for influence.
 The United States has long dominated the region’s vast waters, but China is pushing hard to gain sway over many of the small island countries with development loans and other inducements.
 The sparsely populated islands are prized not for their commercial potential but for their strategic value, analysts say.

+Defense experts also cite the challenge posed by proliferation of anti-access and area denial capabilities.
+These weapons, known as A2/AD, are intended to push naval adversaries farther out to sea or to keep them in port.
+One of the most talked about of these threats is the hypersonic anti-ship missile.
+Russia reportedly fired a hypersonic missile in a February 2024 attack on Kyiv, Ukraine, marking the first time this advanced weapon has been used in battle.
 Some naval experts believe these looming threats will usher in a new era of naval warfare in which the aircraft carrier will have no place.
-The U.S. carrier and amphibious fleet “both share a critically important place in the overall fleet architecture—they are both unaffordable anachronisms of a bygone era,” writes Noel Williams, a naval expert and retired Marine officer, in War on the Rocks.
+The U.S. carrier and amphibious fleet “both share a critically important place in the overall fleet architecture—they are both unaffordable anachronisms of a bygone era,” writes Noel Williams, a naval expert and retired Marine officer, for War on the Rocks in 2019.

 Others say the carrier will likely adapt and sail on.
 “Future carriers may have different designs, capabilities, and even names, but the U.S. government’s need to project power from the sea will not change,” says U.S. Navy Captain Kevin Brand, a former CFR military fellow.

 Some claim that the biggest long-term threat to the navy, and to the U.S. military generally, is not foreign but domestic: a shrinking budget.
-Economists expect the challenge to grow as the U.S. population ages and the country spends more on health care, social security, and interest on the national debt, which is on course to roughly double to 144 percent of gross domestic product over the next thirty years.
+Economists expect the challenge to grow as the U.S. population ages and the country spends more on health care, social security, and interest on the national debt, which is on course to roughly double to around 190 percent of gross domestic product (GDP) over the next thirty years.

 Creative Commons